okta/okta-sdk-java/MIGRATING.md

 ### Package `com.okta.sdk.resource.user.User`

-Below method has undergone a signature change and renamed to keep naming consistency.
+Below method has undergone a signature change in the interest of naming consistency.
 - `void addAllAppsAsTargetToRole()` to `void addAllAppsAsTarget(String roleId)`
 - `void deleteFactor()` to `void deleteFactor(String factorId)`

 ## Migrating from 2.x.x to 3.0.0